henryaj/makers-notes/rails.md

 ### Homework

-Figure out how to test this with Capybara.
+Figure out how to test this with capybara.